Digital marketing and content manager (£30k–£34k)

 You will be an exceptional candidate with meticulous attention to detail, an eagerness to learn, and an interest in entrepreneurs and the financial performance of private companies.
 It is equally important you embrace our culture of continuous improvement, can multi-task, have a strong client service orientation; and are attracted to working for an entrepreneurial company in central Oxford.

 We punch above our weight for a small company of c.
-30 people based in Oxford, where the company was founded by our CEO, Hamish Stevenson, who completed his masters and doctorate in management studies at Green Templeton College and was later appointed a research fellow in entrepreneurship.
+30 people based in Oxford, where the company was founded in 1997 by our CEO, Hamish Stevenson, who completed his masters and doctorate in management studies at Green Templeton College and was later appointed a research fellow in entrepreneurship.
 When starting Fast Track, he persuaded Richard Branson and Virgin to become our first sponsor, and secured The Sunday Times as a media partner.
-These close relationships continue today and need to be handled at a senior level with helpful, relevant team support from across the company.
+These close relationships continue today and need to be handled at a senior level with relevant team support from across the company.

 All of our c.
 30 staff are graduates from a cross-section of universities in the UK and abroad, including eight from Oxbridge – as are four of our eight freelance researchers.
 Our team come from a variety of backgrounds, including: finance; accounting; venture capital; law; journalism; corporate communications; and B2B event management.

-We aim to provide all staff with a minimum of half a day’s internal training each month.
+We aim to provide all staff with half a day’s internal training each month.
 In addition, all staff are offered a minimum of three days’ external training a year on a course identified and selected by them; and all heads and director-level staff are offered five days a year external training of their choice.

 Our office is in an attractive Grade II listed converted school and chapel.
 There is a very informal culture of jeans and t-shirts, unless attending a client meeting or event, but ties are never obligatory.
 We have badminton club on Thursday lunchtimes; an occasional running club on Tuesdays; and company drinks on the last Friday of each month.
-The company is also happy to foot the bill for any activity in which five or more staff participate, ranging from a team dinner to the Oxford half-marathon.
+The company is also happy to help foot the bill for any activity in which five or more staff participate, ranging from a team dinner to the Oxford half-marathon.

 We aim for staff to leave the office one-and-a-half hours early most Fridays, provided they are on top of their research publication and awards event deadlines.
 This is to compensate for late nights at events (which are never held over weekends), early morning starts for sponsor meetings in London, or travel to company research visits around the UK.
 This early leaving is a form of time-off-in-lieu (TOIL) with additional time off given for hours worked over-and-above this, reconciled on a half-yearly basis.
-All staff are offered some flexible work arrangements where possible, including flexible office hours from the normal 9am to 6pm i.e. 8am to 5pm.
+Staff are offered some flexible work arrangements where possible, including flexible office hours from the normal 9am to 6pm i.e. 8am to 5pm.